 100 PERSONAL WORDS:

-Yesterday I introduced my son, Reynold, who provides pictures each day which he photographed in Israel.
-I’ll never forget the afternoon when, in our rec room, God baptized him with the Holy Spirit.
+Yesterday I introduced who provides pictures each day which he photographed in Israel.
+I’ll never forget the afternoon when God baptized my son Reynold with the Holy Spirit in our rec room.
 This was a powerful encounter with God which he experienced at eight years of age.
 God did Acts 2:4 (please it look up) after school that day before I arrived home from work.
 Just as I entered the room, I saw him holding up a kleenex tissue and saying, “Lord Jesus, You’ve made me whiter than this kleenex by Your Blood.”
 This was also the first long sentence I had ever heard him make without his usual stutter.
 His public school teacher called us the next day to ask, “What has happened to Reynold?”
 His whole life was transformed by an act of God.
 God initiated a similar encounter with Himself for me when I was 16.
 God said “I will pour out My Spirit on all flesh; your sons and daughters shall prophesy” (Joel 2:28).
 Peter quoted this in his message on the Day of Pentecost (Acts 2:17).

 Yours because of God’s covenant!

 P.S.
 Happy Independence Day to all our USA blog readers!